-Many people with fibromyalgia have a tough time falling asleep and staying asleep.
+So many people with fibromyalgia have a tough time falling asleep and staying asleep.

 As a result, two symptoms of fibromyalgia are fibro fog and extreme fatigue.
-While a clean diet, fibromyalgia medications and alternative treatments can mitigate fibro fog and fatigue to some extent, nothing quite beats a good night's sleep for restoration and healing.
+While a clean diet, fibromyalgia medications, and alternative treatments can mitigate fibro fog and fatigue to some extent, nothing quite beats a good night's sleep for restoration and healing.

 Here are some tips for better sleep when dealing with fibromyalgia:

-Try to go to bed at the same time every night and get up at the same time every morning, including weekends.
+Try to go to bed at the same time every night and get up at the same time every morning, including on weekends.
 Routine will establish a sleeping pattern that helps your body get sleepy faster and help get into REM sleep, which is needed to rest and repair the mind.

 Try and sleep for three days without an alarm clock.
 Instead, wake up only when you're fully awake.
-Then, record down the total number of hours you were asleep and divide it by three.
+Then, record the total number of hours you were asleep and divide it by three.
 Doing this will give you an idea of how many hours of sleep you need daily.
 Then, go to bed at the appropriate time to get the required amount of rest.